fogus/spiel/pyramidenspiel/montauk/README.markdown

  * 1 Treehouse set
  * A deck of playing cards
- * 1 6-sided die
+ * 1 pyramid die
- * 2 pieces of paper
+ * Some paper and a pen

+On the sheets of paper, draw a playing surface for each player in the following configuration:

+TODO

 Setup
 -----